 2. Performance

-Next.js, focusing on server-side rendering and static optimization, can significantly enhance an application’s application’sapplication’s performance, especially concerning initial load times.
+Next.js, focusing on server-side rendering and static optimization, can significantly enhance an application’s performance, especially concerning initial load times.

 – React: Since React doesn’t support SSR natively, all rendering happens on the client, which might cause longer load times, especially when dealing with large-scale applications.